StMarkFx/TheLawSays/README.md

-# TheLawSays
+# TheLawSays ⚖️

-TheLawSays is an intelligent legal research assistant powered by RAG (Retrieval-Augmented Generation) that provides accurate, cited answers about Nigerian federal and Lagos state laws.
-It combines multiple AI techniques including optical character recognition, sentence embeddings, and hybrid search to deliver reliable legal insights.
+**Your AI legal assistant for instant Nigerian law answers**

+TheLawSays gives you instant access to Nigerian legal knowledge and advice.
+Ask questions about Federal and Lagos State laws to get accurate, cited answers in seconds.

+Skip the complex legal databases and get clear guidance on:
+• Criminal law and justice procedures
+• Business regulations and compliance
+• Employment and labor rights
+• Property and tenancy matters
+• Digital rights and data protection

+**Fast • Reliable • Always available when you need legal clarity**

-## How It Works (RAG Pipeline)
+## How It Works (Smart Conditional RAG Pipeline)

 ```mermaid
 graph TD